 - reflect on managerial decisions and applications to assess the effect thereof in the holistic context of business management; - provide an introduction that would introduce the overall theme of the thesis and the research questions to be investigated in the articles, thus also setting out the structure of the dissertation or thesis.
-In addition, the introduction should also contain cross-cutting issues that relate to all the articles; - provide a conclusion that summarises the key findings of articles, thereby highlighting the contribution to the body of knowledge in the field.
-It draws the different articles together under their unified theme in order to present a coherent integrated body of work; - produce a collection of normally four or a minimum of three articles accepted for publication but not necessarily published:
+In addition, the introduction should also contain cross-cutting issues that relate to all the articles: - provide a conclusion that summarises the key findings of articles, thereby highlighting the contribution to the body of knowledge in the field.
+It draws the different articles together under their unified theme in order to present a coherent integrated body of work; - produce a collection of four articles, with at least two published or accepted for publication in Scimago Q1 or Q2 ranked journals.
+The third article must have been submitted to a journal and be in a format suitable for submission.
+The fourth article may either be a submitted journal article in suitable format or a published conference paper that meets the Department of Higher Education and Training's (DHET) requirements for peer review and quality;